-Beyonce, Jay Z ‘Living Separate Lives’: Alleged Teen Lover Scandal; Couple Could Face A $1 Billion Divorce
+Beyonce, Jay Z Reportedly ‘Living Separate Lives’: Alleged Teen Lover Scandal, Couple Could Face A $1 Billion Divorce

 THE RIFT BETWEEN JAY Z, BEYONCE’S HUSBAND AND DRAKE EXPLAINED

 Jay Z reportedly claimed that he did not own property in New Jersey just to avoid taking a paternity test in that state.
 Rymir’s legal caretaker, Lillie Collie, confirmed the rapper’s actions to avoid taking the DNA test.

 Jay Z’s representatives have claimed that he is not the young man’s father.
 However, Satterthwaite has reportedly vowed to continue to fight in court and demand the rapper take a DNA test.

 “I will not stop until justice is served in court.”

-Satterthwaite, who is apparently an aspiring rapper himself, said that his family has fought for years for this and he firmly believes that Jay Z is his biological father.
+Satterthwaite, who is apparently an aspiring rapper himself, said that his family has fought for years for this, and he firmly believes that Jay Z is his biological father.

 “Everybody deserves a fair due process in a court of law.
 For the past six years, me, my godmother, my mother and my entire family have been fighting really, really hard against very, very strong opposition.”